jrgdiaz/apple-ble-spoof-poc/README.md

 Apple BLE Spoof PoC implemented with Scapy.

-This project is created only for educational purposes.
+This project is created only for educational purposes

 In the news: